Durable Power of Attorney in Florida: Who Can Make Legal or Financial Decisions for You if You Can’t?

 Similarly, a medical power of attorney (in Florida, known as a Designation of Healthcare Surrogate or elsewhere, a medical proxy) is a legal document that names someone you trust who can communicate your healthcare and end-of-life treatment instructions to your doctor or medical facility and make life or death decisions for you.

-RTRLAW’s experienced and qualified attorneys can meet with you at one of our seven office locations in Florida, including Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, Miami or Jacksonville.
+RTRLAW’s experienced and qualified estate planning lawyers can meet with you at one of our seven office locations in Florida, including Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, or by appointment in Miami or Jacksonville.